-Molly Adams is a birder, artist and conservation educator.
-Her work focuses on strengthening other’s connections to the natural world and all of its inhabitants.
-Through the Feminist Bird Club, Adams has been working towards promoting diversity and equity in the birding community while fundraising for human rights organizations.
+Molly Adams a birder, artist and conservationist.
+Her work strives to connect people to conservation of the natural world through education, outreach and advocacy.
+Through the Feminist Bird Club,, Adams has been working towards promoting diversity and equity in the birding community while fundraising for human rights organizations.

-Adams is also the founder of the Feminist Bird Club, which held its first bird walk in Brooklyn in October 2016 and was recently featured in The New York Times.
+Adams is also the founder of the Feminist Bird Club, which held its first bird walk in Brooklyn in October 2016 and has been featured in National Audubon and The New York Times..
 This club acts as a safe way for birders of all backgrounds and gender identities to get outdoors in urban areas while fundraising for basic human rights.
-There are now chapters in Boston, Chicago, Michigan and Buenos Aires—with more in the works.
+There are now chapters in Boston, Chicago, Michigan, Toronto, Seattle, Madison, and the Netherlands—with more in the works.

 Notable works, coverage and accomplishments

 (cover image courtesy: Molly Adams; headshot: Jen Kepler)